Responsive web design

 Images should be included in high resolution as PNG or JPGs.
 The optimization of the file size and compression is usually carried out automatically by us as part of the implementation.

-Illustrations, graphics and icons that are vector-suitable should be integrated as SVGs – please do not hide bitmaps base64-encoded in the SVGs.
+Illustrations, graphics and icons that are suitable for vectors should be included as SVGs – please do not hide bitmaps base64-encoded in the SVGs.
 Ideally, you have already web-optimized the SVGs in file size.

 SVGs, especially those with fonts, must be converted to paths and grouped and must not contain embeds.